ripple/opensource.ripple.com/docs/xls-75d-delegating-account-permissions/reference/delegate-set.md

 - If no `Delegate` object exists for the given `Account` and `Authorize` pair, a new one is created.
 - If a `Delegate` object already exists, its `Permissions` field is updated.
 - If the `Permissions` array is empty, the `Delegate` object is deleted.

+## Error Cases

+If the `Account` is the same as `Authorize`, return `temMALFORMED`.
+If the `Permissions` list size exceeds 10, return `temARRAY_TOO_LARGE`.
+If `Permissions` contains a duplicate value, return `temMALFORMED`.
+If `Permissions` contains transactions that are disabled for delegation, return `tecNO_PERMISSION`.
+The transactions disabled for delegation include: `AccountSet`, `RegularKeySet`, `SignerListSet`, `AccountDelete`, `DelegateSet`, `EnableAmendment`, `SetFee`, `UNLModify`, `LedgerStateFix`.
+If the `TradingFee` is invalid (non-XRP currency or negative value), return `temBAD_FEE`.
+If the Account does not have enough balance to meet the reserve requirement, (because `DelegateSet` will create a ledger object `ltDELEGATE`, whose owner is `Account`), return `tecINSUFFICIENT_RESERVE`.
+If the `PermissionDelegation` feature is not enabled, return `temDISABLED`.

+For example, consider this case where the _rDelegatedAccount_ sends a transaction on behalf of _DelegatingAccount_:

+{
+  "TransactionType": "TrustSet",
+  "Account": "rDelegatingAccount",
+  "LimitAmount": {
+    "currency": "USD",
+    "issuer": "rIssuerAccount",
+    "value": "1000"
+  },
+  "Delegate": "rDelegatedAccount"
+}
+The account that sends this transaction is _rDelegatedAccount_, although the Account field is the _rDelegatingAccount_.
+The secret for this transaction is the _rDelegatingAccount_, secret, which means _rDelegatedAccount_ signs the transaction.

+If the _rDelegatedAccount_ is not authorized by the _rDelegatingAccount_, for the transaction type or satisfying the granular permissions given by _rDelegatingAccount_, the transaction returns `tecNO_PERMISSION`.

+If the _rDelegatedAccount_ does not have enough balance to pay the transaction fee, the transaction returns `terINSUF_FEE_B` . (_rDelegatedAccount_ pays the fee, which is the sender in `Delegate` field, not the `Account` field).

+If the transaction creates a ledger object, but _rDelegatingAccount_ does not have enough balance to cover the reserve, the transaction returns `tecINSUFFICIENT_RESERVE`.

+If the key used to sign this account does not match with _rDelegatedAccount_, the transaction returns `rpcBAD_SECRET`.

+Any other errors are the same as when the _rDelegatingAccount_ sends transaction for itself.

 ## Limitations